Packaged vs. Split HVAC Systems: What's the Difference for Pleasanton and Tri-Valley Homes?

 Still Weighing Your Options?

 Split systems are ideal for long-term energy savings, while packaged systems offer fast installation and save space.
-Choosing between a packaged unit and a split HVAC system doesn't have to be overwhelming.
-Whether you're in Pleasanton, Fresno, or any of the surrounding cities we serve, Art of Comfort is here to help you make a smart, comfortable choice.
+Choosing between a packaged unit and a split HVAC system does not have to be overwhelming.
+Whether you are in Pleasanton or anywhere across the Tri-Valley, Art of Comfort is here to help you make a smart, comfortable choice.